 So, with dairy-free cheesecake fresh on my mind, I opted to forgo the more traditional desserts, and pick up a Daiya Cheezecake for our intimate little Thanksgiving dinner last week.

-Since I had some morellos cherries begging to be made into a sauce (and I really am a “vanilla” girl), I selected the New York Daiya Cheezecake for our feast finale … though in hindsight, the Chocolate would have made for a delicious black forest combination.
+Since I had some morellos cherries begging to be made into a sauce (and I really am a “vanilla” girl), I selected the New York Daiya Cheezecake for our feast finale.
+Though in hindsight, the Chocolate would have made for a delicious black forest combination.

-Under ordinary circumstances, my pie-loving husband would have been disappointed that I hadn’t slaved over the perfect homemade crust and filling.
-But he was far too busy savoring every rich and creamy bite to utter a word.
 The Daiya Cheezecake consistency is so incredibly smooth and fulfilling with a taste that boasts a pleasant light tang and the absolute perfect sweetness.
 The graham crust is a relatively thick but light and scrumptious complimentary base that crumbles a touch … but in a somewhat charming bakery-fresh way.

-Like all Daiya products (to date), the Cheezecakes are remarkably vegan, gluten-free, and free of top allergens.
+Like all Daiya products, the Cheezecakes are remarkably vegan, gluten-free, and free of top allergens.
 They even have a little boost of protein and calcium in each slice!
 As for how they do it … I have no idea.
 The ingredients do include coconut, yet there weren’t overt notes of the drupe.
 In fact, after reading the full label, I have no idea how I would formulate a replica at home.
 But in all honestly, the price of a Daiya Cheezecake is pretty darn fair for such an occasional treat, so why bother?
 Just pick one up and impress everyone with how amazing dairy-free can be!

-In the mean time, my friend Sandy of No Cow Chocolate had this to say on the other flavors:
+My friend Sandy of No Cow Chocolate had this to say on the other flavors:

 The new Daiya Cheezecake is amazing!
 It comes in 4 flavors, we tried the Key Lime and Strawberry ones.
 The texture of the cheezecake is consistent in both, and it is smooth and creamy as you would expect.
 The crust is just like a graham cracker crust and you wouldn’t guess it’s gluten free.
 The combination of smooth cheezecake and crumbly crust is well balanced.
 The key lime flavor is a beautiful blend of tart and sweet, and the strawberry is refreshing.
 It doesn’t quite reach the flavor of regular cheesecake covered in strawberries, but it is still yummy.
 We added a drizzle of our chocolate on the strawberry flavored one and it was awesome, though we are probably biased.
 Whether you top it or eat it plain, the Daiya Cheezecake is great!

-And of course, if YOU have trialed any of the Daiya Cheezecake varieties, do comment below and tell us your take.
+If you have trialed any of the Daiya Cheezecake varieties, do comment below and tell us your take.